Skip to main content

 • Warning: If you disable managed execution, tables are executed in the order in which they appear in the tree.
 To avoid errors during execution, you must ensure that tables are executed in a logical order.
 For example, an Order table must be executed before the related Order Detail table.
 Tables can be moved up and down the tree using drag-and-drop or the keyboard combination Alt+Up/Down.

-• Execution Number: When more than one object is ready to execute, TimeXtender prioritizes the objects based on their position in the tree from top to bottom.Classification: When more than one object is ready to execute, TimeXtender prioritizes the objects based on their table classification.
+• Execution Number: When more than one object is ready to execute, TimeXtender Data Integration prioritizes the objects based on their position in the tree from top to bottom.Classification: When more than one object is ready to execute, TimeXtender Data Integration prioritizes the objects based on their table classification.
 The order will be “Fact Table – Large”, “Fact Table”, “Dimension Table – Large”, and “Dimension Table”.
 If two tables have the same classification TimeXtender will use the execution number as the secondary criteria.

-• Execution Time: When more than one object is ready to executed, TimeXtender prioritizes the objects based on their average execution time so that the object with the longest execution time is executed first.
-If two tables have the same execution time (e.g. in case of new objects), TimeXtender will use the execution number as the secondary criteria.
+• Execution Time: When more than one object is ready to executed, TimeXtender Data Integration prioritizes the objects based on their average execution time so that the object with the longest execution time is executed first.
+If two tables have the same execution time (e.g. in case of new objects), TimeXtender Data Integration will use the execution number as the secondary criteria.
 When execution time of the objects in the instance are known, this option will result in the shortest execution time in most cases.

 7. Check Merge Steps if you want to treat all individual sub-steps of the chosen steps as one big collection.
 This can speed up execution.